luizgustavoss/moneycount-api/README.md

 [Here](./doc/adr/index.md) you can view the ADR index of the project.

-### Try It Out!
+### Try it out Live!

-You can test the API through a Swagger Documentation at this address: https://moneycount-api.herokuapp.com/swagger-ui.html

-Don't worry if it takes some time to load the first time.
+You can test the API live through a Swagger Documentation at this address: https://moneycount-api.herokuapp.com/swagger-ui.html (Don't worry if it takes some time to load the first time)

+### Try it out on Docker!

+If you prefer, you can run directly a docker container from an image of the project:

+$ docker run -d -p 8080:8080 luizgustavoss/moneycount-api:latest

 ### Contribute